Renormalization Mass Scale and Scheme Dependence in the Perturbative Contribution to Inclusive Semileptonic $b$ Decays

-By eq.
-(25) we see that $\Gamma$ is now expressed in terms of its log-independent contribution $A_0$ and that all explicit and implicit dependence on $\mu$ has cancelled.
-The presence of a factor of $E^5 \left( \ln \frac{I\!\!M}{\Lambda}\right)$ in eq.
-(25) means that this RG summed expression for $\Gamma$ cannot be recovered by simply choosing a particular value for $\mu$ in eq.
-(1); this is unlike $R_{e^+e^-}$ where, by setting $\mu = Q$ in the initial expression, the RG summed result is obtained [7,8].
-The mass scale $I\!\!M$ will be shown to be a RS independent (though unphysical) quantity.
-However, in section five it will be shown that $I\!\!M$ can be expressed in terms of the pole mass of the $b$ quark, $m_{pole}$, a physical quantity that is RS invariant.
+the resulting approximation to $\Gamma$ is still $\mu$-independent.
+However it retains a residual RS dependence as will be discussed in the following section.
+It is interesting that eq.
+(23) can be obtained from eq.
+(1) by dropping all terms involving $\left(\ln \frac{\mu}{\Lambda}\right)^k(k \geq 1)$ and then setting $\mu = I\!\!M$.
+The exact expression for the mass scale $I\!\!M$ appearing throughout eq.
+(23) will be shown to be a RS independent (though unphysical) quantity.
+However, in section four it will be shown that $I\!\!M$ can be expressed in terms of the pole mass of the $b$ quark, $m_{pole}$, a physical quantity that is RS invariant.